tailcallhq/tailcallhq.github.io/docs/operators/telemetry.md

 ---
-title: "@trace"
+title: "@telemetry"
 ---

-The `@trace` directive enables integration with [opentelemetry](https://opentelemetry.io) that provides observability to your running tailcall services.
+The `@telemetry` directive enables integration with [opentelemetry](https://opentelemetry.io) that provides observability to your running tailcall services.

 ## What kind of data is available

 ### Traces

+#### handle_request

+Span for handling the http request on server side

 #### field::resolver